Laura Raffo: 2020 campaign for Intendant of Montevideo

-The closing of the campaign was held on September 24 with an act in the Varela Square.
+The closing of the campaign was held on September 24 with an act in Varela Square.
 On election day, Raffo obtained 39.3% of the votes, being the most voted individual candidate, but this percentage was not enough to obtain the government of Montevideo, due to the double simultaneous voting system.

 On December 14, 2020, she was proclaimed president of the Montevideo Departmental Commission of the National Party, in a ceremony that was attended by Vice President Beatriz Argimón.
 On June 9, 2021, she launched the Centro de Estudios Metropolitano, with the purpose of "promoting a serious and professional debate" about what concerns Montevideo people."